hdfiresky/Dramaverse/backend.md

 ## 6. Production Deployment with PM2

-For production, it is highly recommended to use a process manager like PM2 and to set your `JWT_SECRET` as an environment variable rather than in the `.env` file.
+For production, it is highly recommended to use a process manager like PM2 and to set your `JWT_SECRET` and `REDIS_URL` as environment variables rather than in the `.env` file.

 1.  **Install PM2 Globally**:
     ```bash